 So, don’t just let the dealer be the driving factor of your car trade, you are in the driver’s seat!

-IN the end, it’s up to you to assert, learn, and not compulsive buy.
+In the end, it’s up to you to assert, learn, and not compulsively buy.

-I am ridding an XT5 because local dealers have been awful, and when I took it in for 3000-mile maintenance they did not even wash the car.
+I bid adieu to a Cadillac XT5 because local dealers have been awful, and when I took it in for 3000-mile maintenance they did not even wash the car.

-Plus it does not go in the snow as it was touted.
+Plus it does not go in the snow as it was touted, it absolutely sucked in performance and the weight of the car simply didn’t keep it PLANTED.

 So in the end, I’ve followed my own rules and have been out and shopping but I won’t modify my expectations or wants to fit the ‘seller’.